 Seventeen teams came out for the 7th annual Acadian Pond Hockey Classic this weekend.
 The event raises money for youth hockey programs in both Maine and New Brunswick.
 Credit: Chris Bouchard / BDN

-ST. AGATHA, Maine – Seventeen teams are facing off on the ice this weekend for the 7th annual Acadian Pond Hockey Classic, an event that helps raise money for youth hockey programs in Maine and New Brunswick.
+ST. AGATHA, Maine – Seventeen teams faced off on the ice this weekend in the 7th annual Acadian Pond Hockey Classic, an event that helps raise money for youth hockey programs in Maine and New Brunswick.

 “Some kids flew in from Boston yesterday, and then we got three players from Florida,” he said.
 “We’ve got one guy who grew up in Madawaska, and since he’s moved to Florida he brought up three guys from there.
 They love the area and they love playing here.
 They obviously loved playing in Florida, but this is totally different for them.”

-He said the ice on Saturday morning was fantastic, and that a new addition this year was a 4-foot by 8-foot digital scoreboard from Pattison Signs in Edmundston, New Brunswick.
-The sign not only helps recognize sponsors, but also lets players track the game in real-time.
+A new addition this year was a 4-foot by 8-foot digital scoreboard from Pattison Signs in Edmundston, New Brunswick, he said.
+The sign not only helps recognize sponsors, but also lets players track the game in real time.

 Adam Cormier of Caribou, who plays on the Madawaska-based Crown Lakes Realty team, said he’s been playing hockey since he was a kid in Grand Isle.
 He stopped for about 10 years, moved to Phoenix, Arizona, and then recently came back to Aroostook County and picked it back up by playing in the Presque Isle Gentleman’s Hockey League.

-He said he has also been going to the Acadian Pond Hockey Classic since it started, and that he supports the cause of raising money for youth hockey programs.
+He has also been going to the Acadian Pond Hockey Classic since it started, and supports the cause of helping raise money for youth hockey programs, he said.

 “It’s good to get the kids going, and equipment is definitely expensive,” Cormier said.